shulva/shulva-learning/zk/zk/7-1 (ysyx).md

 >
 > ###### What happened?
 > > But do you have any idea about what happened when a bunch of information is output to the screen during `make` is executed?
 >
+> make executes commands in the makefile to update one or more target *names*, where *name* is typically a program.
+>